 authority to reign with Him in heaven and on earth.
 We might have to hold down

-this stupid, ridiculous job for now, but a day is coming when we will own all
+a ridiculous job for now, but a day is coming when we will own all

-things as fellow heirs with Christ.
+things as fellow heirs of the manifold grace of God.

 (233l) Kingdom of God